Infoteam-DataScience/TransferLearning/README.md

 As an additional regularization step there are also some dropout layers included to the network too.

 ### 2.3.
 Metrices
 In the last section, let's have a look on the __accuracy__ of the pre-trained  network.
-After a training phase of 10 epochs the neural networks predicts __82.2%__ of the unknown validation set right.
+After a training phase of 10 epochs the neural network predicts __82.2%__ of the unknown validation set right.

 >__Remark__
-During the training the loss function is described by the categorical crossentropy, as seen below where y<sub>P</sub> is the predicted result, y<sub>R</sub> the reference and N the total number of predictions.
+During the training the loss function is described by the categorical cross entropy, as seen below where y<sub>P</sub> is the predicted result, y<sub>R</sub> the reference and N the total number of predictions.

 ![](images/loss-function.png)